San Diego East County Homeless Task Force

 - Coordinating with the San Diego County Homeless Regional Task Force

-Where can you donate to help with Homelessness in East County?
+Where can you donate to help support services who help the Homeless in San Diego’s East County?

 - East County Transitional Living Center – 1527 E Main St, El Cajon, CA 92021 Phone: (619) 442-0457